John Costas (Greek revolutionary): Early life

-Ioannis Papakostas was born in 1868 in Lia, a village near the town of Filiates during a period that Epirus was still under Ottoman rule.
+Ioannis Papakostas was born in about 1868 in Lia, a village near the town of Filiates during a period that Epirus was still under Ottoman rule.
 He was son of a local priest and he emigrated at a young age first to Australia and later to Egypt.
 In 1898 he arrived in the South African Republic and settled in Johannesburg.

 Military action

 During the Second Boer War he became a volunteer on the Boers' side and he fought in various battles, including Spion Kop and Paardeberg.
 He was taken prisoner after the Boers were defeated.
 During his captivity, Costas was taken to POW camps in British Ceylon.
+Like all the other volunteers, Costas joined the Boers out of his love for freedom.
+He was called "the hero of Modder River" because of his invaluable contribution to the Boer cause during that battle.

 In 1903 he was released and returned to South Africa, but eight years later he returned to Greece.
 He settled in Athens where he was initiated into Epirotan Society, an organisation founded in 1906 and led by people of Epirotan descent like Spyros Spyromilios and Panagiotis Danglis for the purpose of liberating Epirus from Ottoman rule and its unification with Greece.
-During the First Balkan War, Costas fought as a leader of a minor Greek guerilla band in the region of Thesprotia where he faced mainly Cham Albanian irregulars who fought on the Ottoman forces' side.
-Furthermore, in 1914 he joined the armed forces of the Autonomous Republic of Northern Epirus.